breakthecode2/neo/README.md

 RunHacx.exe is an advanced free and universal game trainer plugin for the Break The Code 2 operating system.
 It is a tool for beginner Codebreakers who want the ability to use cheatcodes in the game.
 Since this is a research project it comes at a cost of no GUI and limited usability at the moment.

 The **dynamic memory support** sets RunHacx apart.
 An integrated preloader, a memory discovery, and a memory hacking library are included for this.
-These also come with **automatic adaptation** for dynamic memory so that you can use them right away on your system after executing it.
+These also come with **automatic adaptation** for dynamic memory so that you can use the unlocked programs / features right away on your system after executing the cheatcodes.

 "_Neo who?
 You are the Hackerman now..._"